The Unexpected Origins of 10 Iconic Quotes That Will Blow Your Mind

 Inspiration: WWII Propaganda & British Stoicism

-This phrase was originally created by the British government during World War II as a motivational poster to boost public morale in the face of air raids.
-However, it was never widely distributed and was almost forgotten until a copy was discovered in a bookshop in 2000.
-The phrase, now synonymous with British stoicism and resilience, has since been adapted into countless memes and merchandise, transcending its wartime origins to become a global cultural phenomenon.
+The British government wrote this phrase during World War II for a motivational poster to try to build up public morale in the face of air raids.
+It never really circulated that much and was nearly lost until a copy was found in a bookshop in 2000.
+Now this phrase has, in most places, become synonymous with British stoicism and resilience.
+It has since been adapted into countless memes and merchandise, growing beyond its origins to become a global cultural phenomenon.

 7. “With great power comes great responsibility.”